Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Introduction

-The main contributions of our work can be summarized as follows: \begin{itemize} \item We propose a novel PTQ exploration framework for low-precision minifloats, ranging from 3 to 8 bits. \item We comprehensively compare and contrast integer and minifloat quantization techniques, encompassing a combination of state-of-the-art PTQ methods, such as weight equalization, bias correction, SmoothQuant, learned rounding, and GPTQ. \item We thoroughly explore the accuracy-hardware trade-offs, providing an in-depth analysis for three prominent vision models - ResNet-18, MobileNetV2, and ViT-B-32 - based on a custom FPGA implementation. \item Our experiments indicate that minifloat quantization typically outperforms integer quantization for bit-widths of four or more, both for weights and activations.
-However, when compared against our FPGA hardware cost model, integer quantization often retains its Pareto optimality due to its smaller hardware footprint at a given precision. \end{itemize}
+Our experiments indicate that minifloat quantization typically outperforms integer quantization for bit-widths of four or more, both for weights and activations.
+However, when compared against our FPGA hardware cost model, integer quantization often retains its Pareto optimality due to its slightly smaller hardware footprint than minifloats at a given~precision.